Buzzology/go-intro-to-microservices/README.md

 ## Swagger
 https://goswagger.io/
 Install: `go get -u github.com/go-swagger/go-swagger/cmd/swagger`
+Generate: `make swagger` from product-api dir

 *Empty swagger yaml generated*
 This can happen if there is a blank line between the comment and the package declaration: